The AI Alignment Problem

 In other words, can AI systems learn to behave in ways that would please us (human citizens) in terms of respecting, upholding, and enhancing human flourishing, even when these systems are beyond our ability to control?
-Could they learn the appropriate behaviour patterns via a combination of:
+Could these AIs learn the appropriate behaviour patterns via a combination of:

 - Information and general principles pre-programmed into them in advance

-- Deductions they make about examples of ethically admirable behaviour they observe
+- Deductions the AIs make about examples of ethically admirable behaviour they observe

 - Additional deductions they make, based upon feedback of humans to the conduct of the AI systems?

 If that were possible, we humans could give up on our attempts to control the AI – attempts that are in any case (as covered in the previous chapter) very unlikely to be effective.
 Instead, we could relax, and trust the AI to “do the right thing”.

 As an example of possible pre-programmed general principles, consider the famous Three Laws of Robotics, which feature in many pieces of science fiction written from the 1940s onward by Isaac Asimov.

 The Three Laws have several different forms of expression – which, as it happens, underlines the difficulty in making clear and comprehensive statements about foundational ethical principles.
 Their most recognised form is the following:

 - A robot may not injure a human being or, through inaction, allow a human being to come to harm.

 - A robot must obey the orders given it by human beings except where such orders would conflict with the First Law.